 The design included plenty of space for content generated by the clinic (photos, videos, news, etc.) as well as custom icons and illustrations for the various site sections (dogs, cats, forms, etc.).

-Ten Web Street was a web marketing consulting company.
+Website design for Ten Web Street, a marketing consulting company.
 I devised a Website for them based on the theme of classic race cars.
 Each color section of their site would correspond to a different topic.

 The main page was an orange-themed Maserati, the red page had a Ferrari motif, and my personal favorite, the midnight blue Shelby page.